stadium-software/datagrid-inline-column-edit/README.md

 2.1 Fixed "control in template" bug; extended "Column" type to include options object

 # Setup

+## Application Setup
+1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Types Setup
 Add a type called "Column" with the following properties